RNA Polymerase II CTD phosphorylation control

 RNAPII CTD phosphatases

-During the past five years, the Mosley Lab has focused on the RNAPII interacting protein Rtr1 that Dr. Mosley I characterized during postdoctoral training.
+During the past five years, the Mosley Lab has focused on the RNAPII interacting protein Rtr1 that Amber Mosley, PhD, I characterized during postdoctoral training.
 Rtr1 is a novel type of protein phosphatase that is conserved throughout most eukaryotes.
 We, and others, have shown that Rtr1 regulates CTD phosphorylation at the 5th amino acid in the CTD repeats (hence Ser5) during early transcription elongation.
-Studies led by Dr. Mosley indicate that the CTD phosphatases Rtr1 and Ssu72 play unique roles in the regulation of CTD phosphorylation although they can both target Ser5 for dephosphorylation during the transcription cycle.
+Studies led by Mosley indicate that the CTD phosphatases Rtr1 and Ssu72 play unique roles in the regulation of CTD phosphorylation although they can both target Ser5 for dephosphorylation during the transcription cycle.
 Using approaches such as nascent and steady state RNA-sequencing, chromatin immunoprecipitation followed by sequencing, and dynamic protein-protein interaction network analysis via mass spectrometry, investigators in this lab get a system-level view of the impacts of Rtr1 and/or Ssu72 on the function on RNAPII.
 The lab team has also discovered that the nuclear exosome-specific subunit Rrp6 plays a role in the regulation of RNAPII transcription termination using high resolution chromatin IP experiments (ChIP-exo) and RNA sequencing (Fox et al, 2015).
 Rrp6 is required for termination and processing of specific transcripts through the Nrd1-Nab3-Sen1 (NNS) pathway that mainly controls RNAPII termination of noncoding RNA transcripts.
 The Mosley Lab team is currently exploring the role of Rtr1 in the regulation of Rrp6-dependent transcription termination.

 Current Research Funding